 For you and I, this means lemongrass is a powerhouse in the cleaning department, especially in the kitchen and bathrooms where mold and microbes really take hold.

 Diffuse lemongrass with geranium to replicate 2009 efforts to mitigate airborne and surface bacteria in a UK study.
 They were able to reduce bacteria like MRSA and strains of resistant bacteria by as much as 89% through diffusion and sprays, declaring the oils to be successful disinfectants.
 (9)

 Add lemongrass to DIY spray cleaners for kitchen counters to limit surface microbes and bacteria and for bathrooms to inhibit the growth of mold.
 Diffuse in the car and home for airborne disinfectant properties.

 Folk use of lemongrass includes antianxiety treatments, and in 2011, scientists worked to confirm these effects.
 By evaluating neurotransmitters and their response to lemongrass exposure, they were able to track the way the body processes the oil.
 Their findings centered around the GABA receptors in the brain and confirmed an anti-anxiety reaction.
 (10)

 Diffusion and inhalation are typically the best methods of administration for anxiety, providing an immediate access to the oil's properties.
 Add a drop to diffusers, air vents, or clothing for a steady stream of aroma, or make an inhaler of sorts by placing a drop on a handkerchief and breathing deeply when necessary.

 6. Lowers Cholesterol

-The journal Food and Chemical Toxicology published an article resurfaced a 30 year debate whether or not lemongrass oil can reduce elevated cholesterol levels with the following study:
+The journal Food and Chemical Toxicology published an article resurfaced a 30 year debate whether or not lemongrass oil can reduce elevated cholesterol levels and whether or not it's safe.

 At roughly 2 drops per day, taking lemongrass essential oil is a superbly effective and simple approach to balance your cholesterol levels!